Before you go

 Hospital in Indonesia

-International and high-standard hospitals with English-speaking staffs are easily discovered in major cities like Jakarta, Surabaya, Medan, and Bandung.
-On the other hands, in rural and remote areas you will find hospitals and other health facilities that only offer basic services.
-Remember to have a plentiful supply of personal medication and medical kit as pharmacies are harder to find in more secluded locations.
+International and high-standard hospitals with English-speaking staff are easily discovered in major cities like Jakarta, Surabaya, Yogyakarta, and Bali.
+On the other hand, in rural and remote areas, you will find hospitals and other health facilities that only offer basic services.

 Mosquito-borne diseases